 “Do not think that I came to abolish the Law or the Prophets; I did not come to abolish but to fulfill.
 For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished.
 Whoever then annuls one of the least of these commandments, and teaches others to do the same, shall be called least in the kingdom of heaven; but whoever keeps and teaches them, he shall be called great in the kingdom of heaven” (Matthew 5:17-19).

 While the order and dates for the Synoptic Gospels varies among Bible scholars, nearly all place them after the Pauline letters.
-Some will order Mark as the first of the three, and also reference a no longer extant “Q” as a source for these writers.
 The names of the authors are never given within the text.
 Tradition ascribes them to Matthew (Levi), the disciple of Yeshua; John Mark, a student of Peter and on-and-off travelling companion of Paul; and Luke, a travelling companion of Paul, also the author of Acts.
 I believe these Gospels were composed before the fall of Jerusalem in 70 CE, since an account of the destruction of the Temple, prophesied by Yeshua, is never mentioned.